Monday, July 16, 2012 Watering Tips For Times Of Drought

 Perennials, Vegetable Plants and Annuals

 These plants tend to have shallow roots systems.
 Frequent watering is necessary to keep them alive.
-Mulching these plants to shade the soil and keep the weeding down is an excellent use of mulch.
-The mulch should be organic such as ground bark, cocoa bean hulls, ground corn cobs, shredded leaves or grass clippings make excellent mulch.
+Mulching these plants to shade the soil and keep the weeding down is an excellent idea.
+The mulch should be organic such as ground bark, cocoa bean hulls, ground corn cobs, shredded leaves or grass clippings, all of which make excellent mulch.
 The mulch will allow you to water less frequently and will decompose which builds up your soil.
 When mulching use a little extra fertilizer to help break down the mulch.

 It is very important to keep your gardens, perennial beds and annual beds free of weeds.
 Weeds are the plants that are best adapted to an area and will tend to be more aggressive when water is limited.
 These plants will then grow well and take up most of the moisture.
 This will make it even harder for the plants you want to grow and succeed.